-The incubated eggs are semispherical in shape, with the diameter range between 10 and 50 μm according to maturity stages (Table 3).
+The incubated eggs are semi spherical in shape, with diameter ranges between 10 and 50 $\mu$ m according to maturity stages (Table 3).
 The color of incubated eggs was varied according to the developmental stage.
-The color appears pale yellow for newly laid eggs (stage I), changing, as development proceeds, to yellow (stage II), bright yellow (stage III), orange (stage IV), and faint orange (for stage V).
-It is worth mentioning that the smallest females carrying eggs were collected throughout May and June (newly laid eggs) and the largest ones were collected throughout June (stage III).
+Color appears pale yellow for newly laid eggs (stage I), and changes as development proceeds to yellow (stage II), bright yellow (stage III), orange (stage IV), and faint orange (stage V).
+It is worth to mention that the smallest females carrying egg were collected throughout May and June (newly laid eggs), and the largest ones were collected throughout June (stage III).
 However, ovigerous females appeared throughout the year, indicating that the incubation period for this species may extend for 2 months.
-Ripening ovaries, evidence of mating, and production of eggs all serve as indices of sexual maturity; the production of eggs is an unambiguous sign functional maturity.
+Ripening ovaries, evidence of mating, and production of eggs all serve as indices of sexual maturity, the production of eggs is an unambiguous sign of functional maturity.